aap/librw/README.md

 as used by TXD files still need some work, especially for PS2.

 As for rendering, D3D9 and OpenGL 3 work somewhat well but both still need work.
-Rendering some things on the PS2 worked in the past but the code is not maintained, it was only a test.
+Rendering some things on the PS2 is working as a test only.

-# Roadmap

-* Work on platform independent rendering functions (setting render states etc.)

-* Get a solid GL3 driver working

 # Building